wildrhombus/video_android_arduino/README.txt

 The only device that this has been tested on is a Nexus 7.

-The arduino code is published in the BlinkyArduino repository.
+The arduino code is published in the arduino-btn-android repository.